McKean Island: Declaration as a bird sanctuary

 The island was declared a bird sanctuary in June 1938, and has been a protected area ever since as the McKean Island Wildlife Sanctuary.

 In addition to natural history expeditions, it was visited in October 1989 by TIGHAR when it was surveyed as a possible landing site of Amelia Earhart.

 In 2008, Kiribati proclaimed it to be part of the Phoenix Islands Protected Area, the largest marine protected area in the world.
 In 2010, the Phoenix Islands Protected Area became the world's largest UNESCO World Heritage Site.
-In 2002, the wreck of the fishing trawler Chance on McKean released the Asian rat onto the island, which decimated the native populations of storm petrels, blue noddies and other petrels and shearwaters.
-In 2008 NZAID funded the rat eradication of McKean Island, which was proven successful in late 2009.
+In 2002 the fishing trawler Chance wrecked on McKean and released the Asian rats onto the island, which decimated the native populations of storm petrels, blue noddies, and other species of petrels and shearwaters.
+In 2008 NZAID funded the rat eradication of McKean Island, which in late 2009 was demonstrated to have been successful.